 This new road led to forgiveness and gratitude, encouragement and renewal, and a desire to develop my writing and my relationships.

 Paul chose to remain in Ephesus because of the present opportunity for effective service in spreading the good new about Jesus, despite many adversaries.
 I believe He understood the challenge but chose obedience for Christ’s sake.
 He saw an open door and decided to walk through it.

 This blog is my open door and I’m making the same choice.
 I refuse to keep looking at that closed door with regret.
 Rather I see it as locking the past where it belongs.

 God is developing something and I’m excited about it.
 This is my new journey.
-Thanks for take the ride with me.
+Thanks for coming along for the ride with me.

 – End of the 2018 October Free Write.